qubit-science-club/quantum_reinforcement_learning/README.md

     * **Activation functions**: sigmoid
 * *Details*:
     * 150 experiments run 12 at once with scheduler setting next 16 in queue
-    * 30'000 epochs per experiment, with grace period for early stopper from scheduler on 15'000 epochs
+    * 30'000 epochs per experiment, with grace period for early stopper from scheduler on 15'000 epochs.
+Early stopper was enabled to prevent wasting resources for models, that doesn't train.
     * We used [ray's ASHA scheduler](https://docs.ray.io/en/latest/tune/api_docs/schedulers.html)

+* *Goal*:
-* *Goal*: Final, automatic, full scale finetuning.
+    * Final, automatic, full scale finetuning.
 * *Results*:
-    * only one of the experiments trained with lowered win_ratio threshold set to 70% from last 100 epochs.
+    * only one of the experiments trained with lowered win ratio threshold set to 70% from last 100 epochs.
 (Gamma: ~`0.92`, learning rate: ~`0.008`, random scaling: ~`0.9998`, `1` hidden layer)
     * The only winner architecture is very similar to our parameters from previous stages:
         * Best model from 2nd stage: Gamma: `0.9`, learning rate: ~`0.0002`, random scaling: `0.9998`, `1` hidden layer.
     * 1 hidden layers model dominates in higher win ratio domain